Mistakes. We all make them and they’re inevitable when you’re a business owner (or heck, even a human!).

 What do we mean by devaluing your product or service?
 Well, this can mean offering too many promotions/discounts or you’re not charging enough.

-Giving too many discounts can set a horrible precedent to your customers.
+Giving too many discounts can set a horrible precedent for your customers.
 They won’t value your product at the initial given price and will always think they can wait to use a discount code.

 It’s important to remember the value that you offer with your services or products.

 We like to occasionally offer sales or discount codes (Black Friday is a great example), but for the most part, we stick to our pricing because we know how much value we offer our customers.